aptos-labs/aptos-core/crates/aptos-crypto/README.md

 custom_edit_url: https://github.com/aptos-labs/aptos-core/edit/main/crypto/crypto/README.md
 ---

-The crypto component hosts all the implementations of cryptographic primitives we use in Aptos: hashing, (multi)signatures, and key derivation/generation.
+The crypto component hosts all the implementations of cryptographic primitives we use in Aptos: hashing, signatures, multisignatures, aggregate signatures, and key derivation/generation.

 To enforce type-safety for signature schemes, we rely on traits from  [`traits.rs`](src/traits.rs) and [`validatable.rs`](src/validatable.rs).